jhugon/kicad_bessel_fitler/README.md

 E24 series caps seems available as 1% 1206.

+Coilcraft makes variable inductors and fixed 1206CS series in E12 values.

+From SPICE studies on 10 MHz, it seems that even 5% values for all components will be fine.
+There is already a bit of ripple at the end of the impulse response, and the component variation is smaller than the ripple.

+I'm going to make a main branch with a variable inductor as well as another branch with a 1206CS fixed inductor.

 ## For 6 MHz

 27 ns time const and 58 ns rise time